 A Moveable Feast is retrospective. which means the views of himself, the anecdotes, the feelings expressed are reflections of the older Hemingway.

-This doesn’t make it any less interesting, but it does tell us much about the older Hemingway, eager to mythologize – even romanticize – this young time and his young self, a man who recognized false springs and endured the excitement of walking upstairs to write.
+This doesn’t make it any less interesting, but it does tell us much about the older Hemingway, eager to mythologize – even romanticize – this young time and his young self, a man who appreciated the complexity of spring and motivated himself to write by walking upstairs into his apartment.1

 But Paris was a very old city and we were young and nothing was simple there, not even poverty, nor sudden money, nor the moonlight, nor right and wrong nor the breathing of something who lay beside you in the moonlight.